Circumventricular organs: Sensory organs

+The sensory organs are the area postrema, the vascular organ of the lamina terminalis, and the subfornical organ.

 Area postrema

 Anatomy

 The area postrema is located in the caudal medulla oblongata near the junction of the brainstem and the spinal cord.
 In humans and in most other mammals that have been studied, it consists of swellings on either wall of the fourth ventricle.
 In rodents and lagomorphs, however, the area postrema forms a midline structure dorsal to the obex.
 When viewed histologically for its capillary distribution and morphology, the area postrema has numerous subregions separated according to capillary permeability, rates of blood flow, and duration of blood transit through respective capillary beds.

 Function

 Relatively little is known about the function of the area postrema in humans.
 However, there is strong evidence that the area postrema acts as the chemoreceptor trigger zone for vomiting, which is triggered by the presence of noxious stimulation from the blood.
 There is also evidence that the area postrema is the site at which angiotensin stimulates glucose metabolism, presumed efferent neural activity, blood pressure control, and thirst.
 The area postrema also has integrative capacities that enable it to send major and minor efferents to sections of the brain involved in the autonomic control of cardiovascular and respiratory activities.